NoharOSP/Perfect_Works_Build/README.md

 - All exp/gold rates have been doubled.
 - The Executioner drops the ExecutionerGown.
 - Alpha Weltall at Raziel now drops a Power Crisis.
 The Alpha Weltall fight is great.
 It’s rewards not so much.
 You need the Trader's Card just to get it and it’s generic armor.
 Not even the best for pure defense.
 So at base for beating the boss you’ll receive a Power Crisis.
 This will make the few sections left on foot at least a little more enjoyable if you miss the first one or want more.
-- Opiomorph drops the NisanCross.
+- Ophiomorphous drops the NisanCross.

 ### Monster stats: